Buttermilk Chicken Marinade

 - 4 chicken thighs bone-in/skin-on

-- Vegetable oil for grill
+- Vegetable oil for the grill

 - ¼ cup chopped fresh parsley for garnish (optional)